gastronomuae/gastronom-ai-docs/docs/knowledgebase/kb_compiled.en.md

 1. Respond politely that same-day delivery **might still be possible**
 2. Ask the customer to contact **{{support_whatsapp}}**
 3. Flag the conversation for **human escalation if automation allows**

+If the customer's main request cannot be fulfilled (for example delivery outside Dubai), respond only about that limitation and do not answer unrelated follow-up questions.

 ---